Cease, White Sox shut down Trout, Angels; Ohtani pinch hits

 Kendall Graveman pitched the eighth and Hendriks recorded his fifth save in the combined two-hitter.

+Trout fanned four times in a game for the seventh time in his 12-season career.

+”We actually pitched really well today,” Angels manager Joe Maddon said. ”They just pitched better.
+Cease was outstanding, and that was as good as I’ve seen Hendriks in a while.
+He’s good, but that fastball. .
+They were both virtually unhittable today.”

-Tim Anderson and Luis Robert opened the White Sox first with hits off Patrick Sandoval (1-1) and an error by left fielder Jo Adell moved them into scoring position.
-AJ Pollock had an RBI grounder and Jake Burger had a sacrifice fly.
+Tim Anderson and Luis Robert got the White Sox started in the first with hits off Patrick Sandoval (1-1) and an error by left fielder Jo Adell moved them into scoring position.
+AJ Pollock hit an RBI grounder and Jake Burger followed with a sacrifice fly.

+”That’s what a leadoff guy is, to hopefully set the table and start something that can continue to grow throughout the whole game,” Anderson said. ”Being able to bring some energy, being able to get things rolling in a positive way, I’m glad I’ve been able to do that.”

+Robert strung multi-hit games together for the first time since the opening series in Detroit on April 8 and 9.
+He singled three times on Monday and twice on Sunday.

 OHTANI PRECAUTIONS

-Angels trainer Mike Frostad said Ohtani was “doing better this morning” and there were currently no plans for an MRI or to put him on the injured list.
-Manager Joe Maddon said Ohtani could pitch at Boston later in the week.
-“I hope so,” Maddon said.
-“We’re just going to wait a day or two to figure that out.”
+Angels trainer Mike Frostad said Ohtani was ”doing better this morning” and there were currently no plans for an MRI or to put him on the injured list.
+Maddon said Ohtani could pich at Boston later in the week. ”I hope so,” Maddon said. ”We’re just going to wait a day or two to figure that out.”

 OPTION TIME